A natural Gromov-Witten virtual fundamental class: Stabilizing divisors

 Finally, note that (a) and (b) in the statement of the Proposition are both open conditions, thus the subset $\wh U$ of $U$ on which they hold is open and dense set.
 Moreover, since $U$ is path connected and properties (a) and (b) hold for generic path in $U$ then $\wh U$ is also path connected. \end{proof}

-The arguments in the next section require a very controlled statement for the existence of stabilizing divisors.
+The arguments in the next section require a controlled existence statement for stabilizing divisors.
 The following lemma shows that stabilizing divisors exist for a dense set of tame pairs $(J,\w)$ in the spaces $\J(X)$ and $\J(X,V)$.
-Below we work in $C^0$-balls $B_\ep$ in space of pairs $(\om, J)$ adapted to $V$.
-Since $(\om_0, J_0)$ are compatible, for $\ep$ small such balls would consists of {\em tamed, but not necessarily compatible pairs}.
+In the statement, $(\om_0, J_0)$ is a compatible pair, but the general elements of the ball $B_\ep$ are {\em tame, but not necessarily compatible pairs}.